AnkitHProfile/AnkitHiremath/README.md

 Hello.
 I am Ankit Hiremath.
+Passionate developer with experience in Azure, Power Platform and Python.
-I’m interested in Artificial Intelligence, Machine Learning and Cloud Computing.
+Been enthusiastic about Artificial Intelligence, Machine Learning and Cloud Computing.
 I’m currently learning SQL and HTML.